raleel/cfi-srd-pt/0008_Combat.md

 Any damage which penetrates the defender's Parry is further reduced by the Armor Points of any natural protection (such as scales or a shell) or worn armor they possess.
 If the defender has both, then the two stack together to reduce damage.

-Due to its mass and restriction to movement, the highest Armor Point value of armor _worn_ by a character acts as a penalty to their Initiative roll.
+Due to its mass and restriction to Movimento, the highest Armor Point value of armor _worn_ by a character acts as a penalty to their Initiative roll.

 ### Parrying a Missed Attack